Saturday, 23 March 2019

 Some of the salient features of this temple are…

-The temple is facing east with a Temple pond ( Pundareeka theertham ) and Dwajasthambam.
-Mandapam with a small two tier rajagopuram is at the entrance of sanctum Sanctorum.
-There is no Moortham in the koshtams.
-Pundareeka Vimana is on the sanctum with stucco images of Gajendra Varadar, Dakshinamurthy, Lakshmi Narasimhar and Brahma.
+The temple faces east with a temple pond (Pundareeka theertham) and Dwajasthambam.
+Mandapam with a small two-tier Rajagopuram is at the entrance of the sanctum sanctorum.
+There are no images in the koshtams.
+Pundareeka Vimana is over the sanctum with stucco images of Gajendra Varadar, Dakshinamurthy, Lakshmi Narasimhar, and Brahma.

-Moolavar is standing on a Shiva Linga Avudayar. ( it was told that Sri Prasanna Venkatesa Perumal is standing on the Shiva Lingam to signify that Shiva and Vishnu, both are one ).
-Two urchavars are in the sanctum, of which one will be going out for the procession.
+Moolavar is standing on a Shiva Linga Avudayar.
+(It was said that Sri Prasanna Venkatesa Perumal is standing on the Shiva Lingam to signify that Shiva and Vishnu are both one.)
+Two utsava murtis are in the sanctum, of which one will be going out for the procession.

-In the prakaram sannadhi for Alarmel Mangai Thayar ( a large Sri Chakra is installed in front), Andal, Navaneetha Krishnan with Bama & Rukmini, Bhaktha Anjaneyar, 9 Nagadevas on a pedestal, Nagaboosana Garudalwar ( holding 9 snakes ).
+In the praharam, Alarmel Mangai Thayar (a large Sri Chakra is installed in front), Andal, Navaneetha Krishnan with Bama & Rukmini, Bhakta Anjaneyar, 9 Nagadevas on a pedestal, Nagaboosana Garudalwar (holding 9 snakes).

 ARCHITECTURE

-The sanctum sanctorum was built with sanctum antarala and artha mandapam.
-The sanctum was build with padabandha adhisthana.
+The sanctum sanctorum was built with the sanctum antarala and ardha mandapam.
+The sanctum was built with pada bandha adhistana.

 HISTORY & INSCRIPTIONS

-It is believed that this temple was built in early 16th Century during Krishnadevaraya period.
-His bas reliefs along with Dhavalan Naiken and Rani Mangammal are there in this temple.
-As per the inscriptions this place was called as "Narayana Chaturvedi mangalam"
+It is believed that this temple was built in the early 16th Century during the Krishnadevaraya period.
+His bas reliefs, along with Dhavalan Naiken and Rani Mangammal, are there in this temple.
+As per the inscriptions, this place was called "Narayana Chaturvedi Mangalam"

 LEGENDS

-As per the legend, Pundareeka maharishi after attending Brahma’s yagam, proceeded to Thiruparkadal to worship Lord Vishnu.
-Since it was little late to reach Thiruparkadal, he landed here and took bath in a temple pond and went inside the temple to worship Lord Vishnu.
-To his disappointment it was a Shiva temple and came out.
-An old man ( Vishnu ) meet out side the temple and asked him to go once again to see Vishnu in the sanctum.
-When he entered inside the sanctum, to his surprise Lord Vishnu is in standing posture on a Shiva Linga Avudayar with right hand in abhaya hastam.
-Since this happened on Thiruvonam nakshatra - Vaikunta Ekadasi day, this temple is considered as Thiruvonam Star Temple.
-Hence Thiruvona Star devotees pray Lord Vishnu of this temple.
+As per the legend, Pundareeka Maharishi, after attending Brahma’s yagam, proceeded to Thiruparkadal to worship Lord Vishnu.
+Since it was a little late to reach Thiruparkadal, he landed here, took a bath in a temple pond, and went inside the temple to worship Lord Vishnu.
+To his disappointment, it was a Shiva temple and came out.
+An old man (Vishnu) met outside the temple and asked him to go once again to see Vishnu in the sanctum.
+When he entered the sanctum, to his surprise, Lord Vishnu was in a standing posture on a Shiva Linga Avudayar with his right hand in abhaya hastam.
+Since this happened on Thiruvonam Nakshatra - Vaikunta Ekadasi day, this temple is considered as Thiruvonam Star Temple.
+Hence, Thiruvona Star devotees pray to Lord Vishnu of this temple.

 POOJAS AND CELEBRATIONS